-The Portfolio Advisor, a corporation incorporated under the laws of the Province of Alberta, will act as an industry advisor and service provider to the Manager and the Sub-Advisor and will receive fees from the Manager therefor.
-The Portfolio Advisor will provide the Manager and the Sub-Advisor with ongoing analysis of both investment opportunities as well as general private and public market trends and conditions.
+The Portfolio Advisor, a corporation incorporated under the laws of the Province of Alberta, will act as an industry advisor and service provider to the Manager and will receive fees from the Manager therefor.
+The Portfolio Advisor will provide the Manager with ongoing analysis of both private investment opportunities as well as general private and public market trends and conditions.
 The Portfolio Advisor's principal office is located at 3017 7th Street SW, Calgary AB, T2T 2X6.